AC112358/BFBFinder/README.md

 ### Prerequisites:

 - Java (see https://www.oracle.com/java/technologies/javase-downloads.html for installation instructions).
-- Optional: git client (for downloading the project)
+- Optional: a git client (for downloading the project).

 ### Installation: